hendrikboom3/Text-generation/README.md

 Continue brainstorming.

 * Implementations of purpose: The/Each character has motivations.
-These can differe among characters.
+These can differ among characters.
   * This could be reflected in a set of kind of actions he prefers doing.
   * It could be reflected in an evaluaton function of states likely to be achieved by actions.
   * Could do a partial action tree search to determine what's best.
+    * The key word here is "partial".
   * There's room for some logic, perhaps special-purpose code, here.
   * The evaluation function could be somewhat random instead of being the usual weighted sum.